Brachytherapy and SABT for Lung Cancer

 When are brachytherapy and SABT used?

 Brachytherapy and SABT may be used to treat various lung cancers.
-These are also used when surgery may not be an option, or to shrink a tumor before surgery.1,5
+These may also be used when surgery may not be an option or to shrink a tumor before surgery.1,5

 How are these therapies given?